Warning: Excessive Schmoopiness

 Annie tilts her head at him, irritated.

-"Um, excuse me," Britta throws her palms wide.
+"Um, excuse me," Britta joins in, throwing her palms wide in indignation.
 "On what planet do they need to get married to have a baby?"

 "On the planet that took God seven days and nights to create!"

-"Well, I -" Troy starts as Shirley begins quoting scripture about marriage from the Bible.
+"Well, I-" Troy starts as Shirley begins quoting scripture about marriage from the Bible and Pierce continues grumbling loudly about always being left out.

-"No." He thumbs the bridge of his nose.
+"No." He thumbs the bridge of his nose, closing his eyes for a second.
 "I don't want to hear it."

 "I was just gonna say congratulations because no one's said it yet."
 Troy says hurriedly.
-"I'm happy for you guys."
+"I'm happy for you guys.
+Plus your babies will be pretty cute."

 "Aww."
-Annie momentarily melts into her chair before she rushes over to Troy, throwing arms tight around his shoulders and mumbling, "Thank you," into his neck.
+Annie momentarily melts into her chair, the emotion too much for a moment, before she rushes over to Troy, throwing both arms tight around his shoulders and mumbling, "Thank you," into his neck.

 Jeff nods, a little abashed.
 "Yeah, thanks."